Mission Foods

 By |

-Mission’s Tortilla Route For Sale – Clearwater, Florida
+Mission’s Tortilla Route For Sale – Flagstaff, Arizona

-Mission’s Tortilla Route for sale in the Clearwater, Florida region for $170,000!
-Currently generating $788,884 in yearly sales and nets $131,384.
+Mission’s Tortilla Route for sale in the Flagstaff, Williams, Arizona region for $235,000!
+Currently generating $943,063 in yearly sales and nets $145,353.
 Distributorship and territory are purchased through seller and contracted through Mission Foods.
 Mission Foods currently distributes its well-known brand of tortillas, chips, and more.
-This is a well-established route that currently has 20 accounts delivering to popular grocery stores.
+This route currently has 9 accounts delivering to popular grocery stores and variety stores.
 For a video presentation of this listing GO HERE.

 Frequently Asked Questions: